Businesses stand and fall with the choice of people.

-Our step by step guide should help you understand how to design your interview process, and how to proceed from the very beginning to the moment of signing a job contract with the best candidate.
-Let’ start!
+Our step by step guide should help you understand how to design your interview process, and how to proceed from one step to another, while hiring new people for your company.
+Let’s start!

-Step one: Identify the perfect job candidate profile
+Step one: Identify the profile of a perfect job candidate

 Step two: Prepare interview questions and case studies

 Once you understand the profile of a perfect job candidate, you need to think how you will identify such a person in an interview, how you will asses each skill and personal trait that is important for the job.

-Some skills and abilities can be assessed from the way the candidates talk and conduct themselves in an interview, and some other skills and attitudes can be uncovered with the right interview questions.
+Some skills and abilities can be assessed from the way the candidates talk and conduct themselves in an interview, and some other skills and attitudes can be uncovered with the right interview questions, or case studies.

-For example, if you try to understand if a person can manage people and resources, give them a short description of a project (a fictive project, or one you have dealt with in the company before), and ask them how they would proceed in the project, if they were managing it.
+For example, if you try to understand if a person can manage people and resources, you can give them a short description of a project, or a challenge (a fictive one, or one you have dealt with in the company), and ask them how they would proceed to handle the challenge.

 Step three: Practical tests and exams

-If you want to find out if someone can peal potatoes quickly, the best way to do so is giving them a few potatoes, a good knife, and ask them to mock the lesson,and teach us in an interview.
+If we want to see if someone can teach Spanish, the best way to do it is give them a subject, and ask them to mock the lesson,and teach us in an interview.

 - Do not overdo it with questions.
-If an interview is too long, you will lose your focus, and so will the job candidate.
+If the interview is too long, you will lose your focus, and so will the job candidate.
 If your talk takes more than an hour, try to split it to two parts (two interview rounds, or even more, which is nothing uncommon).
 Alternatively you can add a break, or a short IQ test in the middle of the session.

-- Do not waste time with questions that will not help you to decide.
-You should always know why you ask a question, what you try to assess with it, and what answer you expect from a good candidate for a job.
+- Do not waste time with questions that will not help you.
+You should always know why you ask a question, what capacity you try to assess with it, and what answer you expect from a good candidate for a job.
 If any question on your list does not meet the criteria, cross it out.

-- Be nice to the job applicants, try to ease the atmosphere in the room.
+- Try to be nice to the job applicants, try to create a friendly atmosphere in the room.
 Interview is a stressful experience.
-Sometimes you may miss a chance to hire a great candidate, just becasue they were stressed in an interview, and did not deliver their best….
+I saw many times that a company screened out a great job candidate, just because the person could not show all their skills, being bound with stress…

-The job applicant is not the only one selling something in an interview
+The job applicant is not the only one selling their skills in an interview

 Other posts on Interview Penguin that may interest you: